Physics-50/Module-2/docs/week4.md

 For Module 2, your deliverable is a series of two figures (each including a caption), summarizing the data and analysis you used (including the logic that drove your decisions) and leading up to your final result for the viscosity of the liquid in this module.
 Keep in mind that your figures should make the overall process and results understandable to someone who has your physics background but who is not enrolled in this course and has not seen the experimental videos or read any of the instructions.
 The two example figures provided above were carefully chosen to be representative of what we are looking for in a two figure sequence.
 We encourage you to look at them carefully and come talk to us in office hours if you are unsure how to approach your two figure sequence in a similar way.
 Your final result for the liquid viscosity (including uncertainty!) should be given somewhere in both the last figure and its caption.

+In drawing your conclusions please note that is is okay if some of your data points' error bars do not overlap with the horizontal line.
+This is actually a good thing - a rule of thumb is that **we should expect the data points to be about one error bar away from the line on average**.
+We will learn more about this in Module 3.

 ### Assumed Information

 You can assume the following information is defined for your reader somewhere in the main text of where this sequence of figures appears: